 In the previous equation, the rms aperture jitter represents the clock input jitter specification.
-IF undersampling applications are particularly sensitive to jitter, as illustrated in Figure 55.
+Input frequency (IF) undersampling applications are particularly sensitive to jitter, as illustrated in Figure 56.

-Figure 55.
+Figure 56.
 SNR vs. Input Frequency and Jitter

-The clock input should be treated as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9269.
+Treat the clock input as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9204.
 To avoid modulating the clock signal with digital noise, keep power supplies for clock drivers separate from the ADC output driver supplies.
 Low jitter, crystal-controlled oscillators make the best clock sources.
-If the clock is generated from another type of source (by gating, dividing, or another method), it should be retimed by the original clock at the last step.
+If the clock is generated from another type of source (by gating, dividing, or another method), retime it by the original clock at the last step.

-For more information, see the AN-501 Application Note and the AN-756 Application Note, available on www.analog.com.
+See the AN-501 Application Note and the AN-756 Application Note available on www.analog.com for more information.